-At present, there is an increasing concern about the risk of getting a vitamin B12 deficiency among those who are taking Metformin.
-Cobalamin and cyanocobalamin are the other names of vitamin B12 that plays significant roles in the human body like maintaining the healthiness of blood cells and the nervous system.
+At present, there is an increasing concern about the risk of developing vitamin B12 deficiency among patients who are taking Metformin.
+Cobalamin and cyanocobalamin are the other names of vitamin B12 that plays significant roles in the human body like maintaining the health of your blood cells and your nervous system.

-Also, studies show that vitamin B12 can aid in the prevention of heart disease and also probably Alzheimer’s, but studies are still going on for the latter.
+Studies show that vitamin B12 can aid in the prevention of such conditions as heart disease, dementia, Alzheimer’s and a range of other diseases.
 Vitamin B12 is mainly obtained from animal products like beef, eggs, seafood and dairy products; hence, vegetarians are at a higher risk of suffering from vitamin B12 deficiency.
-Often, old people are also at a risk of b12 deficiency due to the absorption problems in the gastrointestinal tract.
+Often, older people are also at a risk of b12 deficiency due to the absorption problems in the gastrointestinal tract.

-Anemia, memory loss, neuropathy, confusion and also dementia are some symptoms of the lack of B12.
+Anemia, memory loss, neuropathy, confusion, mood disorders, mental fog, and dementia are some of the symptoms of the lack of B12.

-If your health care provider suggests calcium supplementation, then you should be taking a certified pure or quality coral calcium supplement.
-Certified pure suggests that the methods are proper in getting calcium from coral as well as the danger of heavy metals including mercury, lead, and aluminum is eliminated.
+If your health care provider suggests calcium supplementation in addition to B12, try to find a brand that uses certified pure or quality coral calcium.
+Certified pure suggests that the calcium is derived from coral using best methods preserving all important qualities of the mineral as well as protecting from the danger of heavy metals including mercury, lead, and aluminum.

 This site is not designed to, and does not: provide medical advice, professional diagnosis, opinion, treatment, or services to you or to any other individual.
 Through this site and links to other sites, Metformin Facts provides general information for educational purposes only.